bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 Widget Builder Command Line Interface (**CLI**) is a command line tool that lets you build and preview widgets in real time outside the context of your store.

-This article contains detailed instructions on how to install and use Widget Builder CLI.
+This article contains detailed instructions on how to install and configure Widget Builder CLI.

 ## Prerequisites

 * Node.js 14
 * npm 6.14
 * [A BigCommerce store](https://support.bigcommerce.com/s/article/Starting-a-Bigcommerce-Trial).
 * API `access_token` with `content modify` scope.
+For information on how to generate store API credentials, see [Obtaining store API credentials](https://developer.bigcommerce.com/api-docs/getting-started/authentication/rest-api-authentication#obtaining-store-api-credentials).
 * Knowledge of the [Widgets API](https://developer.bigcommerce.com/api-docs/storefront/widgets/widgets-overview).

 ## Installing Widget Builder CLI

-### Installing on a Mac
+### Installing on Mac
-To install the Widget Builder CLI and its dependencies on a Mac, open the terminal and follow the steps outlined in this section.
+To install the Widget Builder CLI and its dependencies on Mac, open the terminal and run the following commands.

 1. Clone the [widget-builder](https://github.com/bigcommerce/widget-builder) GitHub repo.